Gallery 4710 brings contemporary Georgian art to Asia Now Paris Art Fair

 Gallery 4710: Supporting Emerging Georgian Art

 Gallery 4710, founded in five years ago, was the first gallery to promote emerging art in the city.
 The gallery quickly became a prominent player in the Georgian art world by providing a platform for experimental, young artists.
-Notably, the gallery has been a strong advocate for queer arts and the empowerment of women artists.
+Notably, the gallery has been a strong advocate for queer arts and the empowerment of artists.
 This progressive focus has made Gallery 4710 a source of inspiration to many young Georgian artists.

 Over the years the gallery has worked with a growing list of artists who are now well-known in the world of contemporary art.
 Tamar Nadiradze, Merab Gugunashvili and others have taken part in many international exhibitions including Frieze London and Arco Lisbon.
 Chus Martinez recognized Gallery 4710 as the best gallery of a curated section at Arco 2024.
 This further cemented its reputation on the international stage.